Anatomy of a Producer

 When I started my MA Production for Film and Television my main aim was to learn as much as possible about the film industry.
 I’ve written five screenplays but have no idea how to get them made.
 When I’ve searched in the past, the websites of Producers always seem to say; “No contact without a letter of introduction from an agent” so I’d then go across to the websites of agents and be greeted with the message, “No contact without a letter of introduction from a producer”, it seemed like a plot, what are they trying to do to me?

 - Final look of any film

 I knew that producers were involved in making the final decision on how any film looks.
 This comes mainly from a huge number of “Directors cuts” DVD’s that I have.
-Being a cynic I generally think that “Director’s Cuts” are used to get people to buy a second copy of a DVD, this allows those huge studio’s to make even more money for a studio.
+Being a cynic, I generally think that “Director’s Cuts” are used to get people to buy a second copy of a DVD, this allows those huge studio’s to make even more money.
 I do however know that occasionally the directors’ interpretation of any script differs from what the film’s producer and/or studio want the film to look like, or indeed what they think will sell.

-I believe that it was the Producers of the film Blade Runner who decided on the introduction of an Opening crawl to make the film easier to ‘get into’, some very unkind people have claimed it’s so ‘thick’ Americans can understand the movie, but I’m not one of those people.
+I believe, or I read somewhere, that it was the Producers of the film Blade Runner who decided on the introduction of an Opening crawl, this was to make the film easier to ‘get into’, some very unkind people have claimed it’s so ‘thick’ Americans can understand the movie, but I’m not one of those people.

 Few movies have seen as many revisions as Ridley Scott’s 1982 sci-fi cornerstone Blade Runner.
 Eight different cuts of the film have been completed and seen by human eyes, though a sparsely mentioned “early cut” running four hours was only screened for private studio personnel, and a sneak-preview cut shown only once in San Diego allegedly contains three scenes unseen prior to that or since.
 That still leaves six different iterations of what canon-determiners have determined to be an essential part of the Blade Runner canon.